-- ivmURI: This lists domains owned by spammers.
+- ivmURI: This lists URIs (including both domains and a few IP addresses) owned by spammers.

 - ivmSIP: Spammy IP addresses either overlooked or not yet listed by Spamhaus, from botnets, elusive snowshoe spammers, or black-hat mailbox providers.
 A black hat sender is a company that sends email to recipients who have not given permission to senders to send to them.

 - ivmSIP/24: IP address ranges or sub-nets where spam-sending patterns have been detected.

 Rather than using spam traps, Invaluement monitors web hosts to get complaint information from the web host; this information is used to generate listings.
 Invaluement listings are factored into many anti-spam reputation systems.

 - Listings occur at the IP address and domain level, depending on the different lists.

 - Impact on deliverability is high.